ePages-de/epages-docs/_posts/2016/2016-12-02-which-os-would-you-choose.md

 If we take a look at the status of OS installations by departments, we can find out that Product Management, Sales, and Marketing are the ones where Windows is more extensively used.
 Graphic designers have a natural tendency to using Mac.
-And within R&D, there is the biggest mix of systems with Linux as the most commonly used.
+And within R&D, there is the biggest mix of systems with Windows as the most commonly used.
-A closer look to the R&D department shows that in this case Linux has a bigger piece of the cake (37.5%) than in previous charts and on the other hand MacOS X has a little bit less weight between developers (26.6%).
+A closer look to Ocean Teams shows that in this case Linux has a bigger piece of the cake (35.9%) than in previous charts and on the other hand MacOS X has a little bit less weight between developers (26.6%).
-But Windows still is the second most used platform.
+But Windows still is the most used platform (37.5%).

 {% image blog/blog-os_market_share_03.png %}